 IORA has pioneered the development of community based REDD+ programs and policies in India.
 Our REDD+ approach ensures efficiency and equity through thorough scientific analysis, extensive stakeholder engagement, community involvement, rigorous trainings and public-private partnerships.

-Our REDD+ services at community, jurisdictional and national levels include:
+Our REDD+ services include:

 - Developing REDD+ Reference Emission Levels (RELs)